 Consider recent actions by the council and its members:

 Second: Citizens become cynical when they feel there is a group of insiders who get whatever they want from city hall at the expense of taxpayers.
 At one time newspaper editorial pages crusaded against cronyism like this.
 But no longer in Wichita.
+The Wichita Eagle has reported on some of these issues — sometimes in depth, sometimes in passing, but some have escaped notice.
+The editorial page of the newspaper sometimes takes notice, but is rarely critical of the council or mayor.

-Additionally, when it is apparent that a “pay-to-play” environment exists at Wichita City Hall, it creates a toxic and corrosive political and business environment.
+Third, when it is apparent that a “pay-to-play” environment exists at Wichita City Hall, it creates a toxic and corrosive political and business environment.
 Companies are reluctant to expand into areas where they don’t have confidence in the integrity of local government.
 Will I find my company bidding against a company that made bigger campaign contributions than I did?
 If I don’t make the right campaign contributions, will I get my zoning approved?
 Will my building permits be slow-walked through the approval process?
 Will my projects face unwarranted and harsh inspections?
 Will my bids be subjected to microscopic scrutiny?

 We need laws to prohibit Wichita city council members from voting on or advocating for decisions that enrich their significant campaign contributors.
 A model law for Wichita is a charter provision of the city of Santa Ana, in Orange County, California, which states: “A councilmember shall not participate in, nor use his or her official position to influence, a decision of the City Council if it is reasonably foreseeable that the decision will have a material financial effect, apart from its effect on the public generally or a significant portion thereof, on a recent major campaign contributor.”